 Skip to main content

-Security of AI-generated code: Thoughts on a process
+Quality and security of AI-generated code: Thoughts on a process

 I've been experimenting with AI code generation for a side project written in Golang.
 The project has been implemented by Opus 4.6 (Claude Code) under my direction.
 This is the first time I've used Golang so I'm pretty slow and can't scrutinise the output as thoroughly as I could PHP.